 You’ll find 47 nature reserves in the Blekinge Archipelago Biosphere Reserve, all of which offer…

-The rules for the nature reserve are shown in the link below, but, for example, you are not allowed to let a dog or other animals off a lead within the area, light a fire other than in a place designated for the purpose, camp or park a caravan.
+The rules for the nature reserve are shown in the link below, but, for example, dogs must be kept on a lead, and you may not pitch a tent or moor a boat for more than 48 hours other than in designated sites, or light a fire other than in a place designated for the purpose.

 Source: County Administrative Board

 - Nature reserve

 Drive to Lyckeby, north-east of Karlskrona town centre.
 An unadopted road runs out to Knösö from here.
 The road is asphalted up to the boundary of the nature reserve and then continues as a gravel road through the nature reserve to Säljösund.
 There is parking in the northern part of the reserve and at Säljösund.